The Church in the Heart of the City with the City at Heart

 Some members of these congregations gradually moved from rural life into Hagerstown’s growing economy.
 In 1883, the first worship service in Hagerstown was in a fire hall on North Potomac Street.
 In 1884, the members moved to a storeroom near the Market House.
 They secured benches and purchased 100 chairs.

-The group grew rapidly and they orangized a church school with 38 students enrolled.
+The group grew rapidly and they organized a church school with 38 students enrolled.
 Since this was a temporary location, interest grew in having their own meeting house.

-The chapel was dedicated on Christmas Day, 1884, at a cost of $1947.47.
+The chapel was dedicated on Christmas Day in 1884, at a cost of $1947.47.
 By 1893, 120 people were worshipping regularly.
 In 1894, the German Baptist Brethren Church of Hagerstown was recognized as a congregation.

 In 1891, the group hosted the Annual Meeting of the entire denomination with 4700 people attending.
-This location was chosen because of excellent rail service.
+This location was chosen because of the excellent rail service nearby.
 Attendees were housed in the Kee-Mar College on King Street.
-The college eventually bwcame the Washington County Library.
+The college eventually became the Washington County Hospital.
 Tents were raised on the grounds for the meetings.

 On July 17, 1897, a new brick church on the corner of E. Washington and Mulberry Streets was dedicated to accommodate the congregation which had outgrown the chapel.